dojo/framework/docs/en/testing/supplemental.md

 const h = harness(() => w(MyWidget, { foo: 'bar' }, ['child']));
 ```

-The harness also supports `tsx` usage as show below.
-For the rest of the README the examples will be using the programmatic `w()` API, there are more examples of `tsx` in the [unit tests](./blob/master/tests/unit/harnessWithTsx.tsx).

 ```ts
 const h = harness(() => <MyWidget foo="bar">child</MyWidget>);